YuriDevAT/accessibility-first/_posts/en/define-project.md

 ---
 title: 'Define project'
 excerpt: 'On October 10, we took part in the presentation of the DEFINE project.
 Define stands for Digital Equipment For Inclusive Empowerment.
-The mission behind it is not only to bring low-cost assistive tech to the market but also to improve digital literacy in the process... '
+The mission behind it is not only to bring low-cost assistive tech to the market but also to improve digital literacy in the process ...'
 coverImage: '/assets/blog/en/define-project/cover.png'
 date: '2023-10-22T11:35:07.322Z'
 tags: 'Blog'